-The tragic death of Emmett Till and the strength and resolve of his mother, Mamie Till-Mobley, catalyzed the modern civil rights movement.
-A national park site will ensure that their story is never forgotten.
+A new national park site will ensure that the tragic death of Emmett Till and the strength and resolve of his mother, Mamie Till-Mobley, are never forgotten.

 Emmett Till’s story is one of the most shocking hate crimes in American history.